YeduguruHemaSriReddy/Amazon-clone/README.md

 🚀 Live Demo
 You can view the live project here:
-👉 Amazon Clone Live (Replace with your actual GitHub Pages link)
+👉 Amazon Clone Live (yeduguruhemasrireddy.github.io/Amazon-clone)

 💻 Technologies Used
 HTML5